sayanchowdhury/words.yudocaa.in/content/log/fitness-daily/index.md

 ```

 Planned Freeletics, but was down with fever so skipped Freeletics.
 Though, had
-an hour long meeint at night during which I did a walk covering 5.15 kms.
+an hour long meeting at night during which I did a walk covering 5.15 kms.

 ### January 12, 2021